magedmak/egFWD-Payment-Application/README.md

 ## Usage

-To use [**the makefile**](https://github.com/magedmak/egFWD-Payment-Application/tree/main/Payment%20Application#makefile) to build the payment application, you will need to have the [GNU GCC compiler](https://gnuwin32.sourceforge.net/packages/make.htm) installed on your system.
+To use the [**Makefile**](https://github.com/magedmak/egFWD-Payment-Application/tree/main/Payment%20Application#makefile) to build the payment application, you will need to have the [GNU GCC compiler](https://gnuwin32.sourceforge.net/packages/make.htm) installed on your system.
 You can then use the following commands:

 - **make**: This will build the payment application and create an executable file called "main.exe".
 ~~~